-The Aged Care Act 1997 does not mandate educational qualifications for those working in the aged care sector, however it does outline that approved residential aged care providers have a duty to ensure staff have the right qualifications and skills to provide care appropriate to the needs of people in care (Royal Commission 2019).
+The Aged Care Act 1997 does not mandate educational qualifications for those working in the aged care sector, however it does outline that approved residential aged care providers have a duty to ensure staff have the right qualifications and skills to provide care appropriate to the needs of people in care (Mond 2019).

 The Royal Commission into Aged Care Quality and Safety (Royal Commission) has recommended implementing mandatory dementia care training for workers engaged in residential aged care and in care in the community, after finding that staff often lack skills and resources to appropriately care for people with dementia.
-This is especially relevant for people with dementia who experience behavioural and psychological symptoms, and require skilled staff to help them effectively manage symptoms (Royal Commission 2021).
+This is especially relevant for people with dementia who experience behaviours and psychological symptoms, and require skilled staff to help them effectively manage symptoms (Royal Commission 2021).

 Due to a lack of national data, this page does not present statistics on the formal workforce caring for people with dementia.
 For information on unpaid carers, see Carers of people with dementia.